groucho75/alo-easymail/readme.txt

 == Changelog ==

 = 2.6.00 =
-* Updated: great refactoring to clean and organize the code in a better way
+* Updated: refactoring to clean and organize the code in a better way
 * Updated: the widget constructor in PHP5 style
+* Updated: the tracking script does not load WP theme but only environment
+* Fixed: the size in recipient list modal
 * Removed: the "predomain" language file

 = 2.5.06 =